What is the best exercise for you health? In this post we outline what are the best exercises for your health, and why they are.

 Fitness has always been a very important part of my life.
 Growing up I tried almost every sport, but eventually gravitated to competitive swimming and basketball.
 For years these two sports dominated my life.
 Before school, after school, weekends – almost every spare moment was spent at the pool or on the court.
 My parents loved it because I was too busy to get into trouble.
 But after high school I made the decision to quit competitive sports and focus on my studies.
 But fitness and staying active has remained extremely important to me.
 Whether it be training and competing with the triathlon club, going to spin class, road biking, running outside, finding high intensity workouts to do at home, I make a concerted effort to keep fitness a priority.
 I not only feel better physically when I am working out regularly, but I rely on it for stress relief.
 I am one miserable girl if I can’t workout for more than a few days.
 But I know for many of you out there, fitness is a foreign concept.
 And the thought of starting an exercise routine is daunting.
 Especially if you are battling a chronic disease, working full time, raising a family etc etc.

-When my patients ask about exercise I give them one simple rule:
+When my patients or readers ask about exercise I give them one simple rule:

 “Do something you enjoy”

 Yep that’s my advice.
 There is a ton of evidence (I could post references if you like but the list would be never-ending) showing that any physical activity, even small amounts, is better than none at all.
-Most people, when first starting out cannot imagine finding an extra 30-60 minutes a day to fit in exercise (like our medical guidelines suggest).
+Most people, when first starting out cannot imagine finding an extra 30-60 minutes a day to fit in exercise.
 So they simply don’t do any.
 Well I am here to tell you that you don’t have to.
-Fifteen minutes is still better than no minutes.
+Fifteen minutes is still better than zero minutes.
 You see what I am getting at here?
 If you start off slow and set small goals that you are actually likely to achieve you will be able to feel good about reaching those goals and are more likely to continue, rather than quit.
 Especially if you are doing an activity that you like.

 My goal is to have my patients start (and continue) any type of activity that they see as the best fit for them.
 This way they are more likely to actually see the physical, emotional and mental health benefits that occurs with sticking to an exercise routine.
 Because sadly, study after study has shown that more than 50% of people will stop a physical fitness routine within 6 months of starting.
 Those are not good statistics.
 And that’s not what I want to see.
 I want to see you make physical activity something that you look forward to and enjoy.
 Not something that is a chore.